Formal Series of Generalised Functions and Their Application to Deformation Quantisation: Linear continuous functionals as states

-Reformulation of definition of positivity (\ref{3.3}) for functionals over the formal series belonging to $C^{\infty}[\lambda^{-1},\lambda]]({\cal M})$ is required.
-The notion of positivity is in conflict with the idea of formal series.
+Reformulation of definition of nonnegativity (\ref{3.3}) for functionals over the formal series belonging to $C^{\infty}[\lambda^{-1},\lambda]]({\cal M})$ is required.
+The notion of nonnegativity is in conflict with the idea of formal series.
 On one hand we deal with specific real numbers.
 On the other hand we avoid the question about summability.
 In our opinion there is no satisfactory resolution of this dilemma.
+What we propose is a compromise between intuition and mathematical elegance.